vinlin24/cs143-notebooks/15 Hypergraphs and Intro to Indices.md

 ![](assets/lec15/hypergraph_after_removing_S.png)

-$R$ is the only hyperedge left. **We vacuously consider it an ear as well.** Thus, we remove it, leaving behind an empty hypergraph.
+$R$ is the only hyperedge left.
+We remove it, leaving behind an empty hypergraph.

 Because we were able to remove all hyperedges, the original hypergraph is acylic.
 This further means that an acyclic predicate graph exists for this hypergraph.